Becca9941/Data-Structure-Hackerrank-Katas/README.md

 ## Parameterized Test Stub

-Whenever you create a new test file, use this test stub to quickly write new parameterized tests.
+Snippet for creating new test files with parameterized tests (to reduce test duplication).

 - Require only the [Chai assertions](https://www.chaijs.com/guide/styles/) you need.
 - Require the production code files you need.